 4. Roast Marshmallows on Pacaya Volcano

 Located an hour’s drive from Antigua is Pacaya Volcano, one of the country’s most active volcanoes.
 The easiest way to journey through the cornfields, forests and old lava flows towards the top, is on horseback.
-Particularly if you’re travelling with kids.
-Victoria and her family had an incredible day exploring this burning mountain, and even roasted marshmallows over lava vents!
-A full post on her experience is coming soon.
+Particularly if you’re travelling with kids; you can even roast marshmallows over lava vents!

 5. Buy a Mask at the Artisan market